 This is especially crucial if you decide you want to paint your island a different color.
 Once you have a pile of 30 – 60 doors and drawer fronts they all look the same.
 The older your kitchen cabinets, the more important this is.

 Don’t loose any of the screws!
 Save them all in a safe place during removal.
+Learn more from Phoenix Home Remodeling on interesting designs and fresh ideas.
 I like to separate them all by type.

 Step 5.
 Cleaning and De-greasing the doors/drawers